adamsteer/pointWPS/docs/metadata-attributes.md

                 "boundary": "POLYGON or MULTIPOLYGON ((WKT))"
                 },
             },
-    "srs": "OGC SRS WKT",
-    "heightreference": "WGS84 | ITRF08 | AHD94 | GRS80", <-- ellipsoidal or orthometric height - and which one?
+    "horizontal_srs": "horizontal SRS EPSG code | proj string", "heightreference": "WGS84 | ITRF08 | AHD94 | GRS80", <-- ellipsoidal or orthometric height - and which one?
     "units": {
         "vertical": "m",
         "horizontal": "m"
         },
-    "ASPRSclass" : { <-- if ASPRS classification data are present, show them here.
+    "ASPRSclasses" : { <-- if ASPRS classification data are present, show them here.
 If not, assign all points to '0' "0": 0,
         "1": 2345,
         "2": 9879,